[REP Index] [REP Source]

 The transform from map to base_link is computed by a localization component.
 However, the localization component does not broadcast the transform from map to base_link.
 Instead, it first receives the transform from odom to base_link, and uses this information to broadcast the transform from map to odom.

 The transform from earth to map is statically published and configured by the choice of map frame.
-If not specifically configured a fallback position is to use the initial position of the vehicle as the origin of the map frame.
+If not specifically configured a fallback option is to use the initial position of the vehicle as the origin of the map frame.
 If the map is not georeferenced so as to support a simple static transform the localization module can follow the same procedure as for publishing the estimated offset from the map to the odom frame to publish the transform from earth to map frame.

 Transitions Between Maps